 11. Identify fees or other revenue sources currently supporting this service.
 Program is 100% funded through contract with the Florida Department of Environmental Protection.
 The Contract is Grant funded from the Inland Protection Trust Fund.

-100% currently

-b.
+a.
+What percentage of support do the revenues provide?
+100% currently b.
 If fees are charged for this service, when were they last updated or reviewed?
 No fees are charged in association with this program.